Tour of Deborah Hornickel garden

 Another angle.
 As a nice touch, generous bags of amaranthus seeds were on offer for a dollar at the ticket table.

-I might be skeptical of Hornickel’s decision to use a Japanese maple (like azaleas, they don’t usually do well in Austin without a lot of pampering) if it didn’t look so darn good.
-The red fall foliage against the pale yellow of the house is pretty, and look at the English ivy trimmed neatly at its feet.
+A Japanese maple’s red foliage against the pale yellow of the house is pretty, and look at the English ivy trimmed neatly at its feet.
 Lovely.

 A close-up of the Japanese maple’s red leaves—unusually bright fall foliage in Austin.